 These rich mini key lime pies are no-bake, gluten-free, and have a custardy lime coconut filling.
 It’s fresh, light, and zesty!

 The crust requires just 4 basic ingredients: rolled oats, almond flour, dates, and coconut oil.
 You process all the ingredients together in a food processor until it forms a mixture that is sticky enough to hold together.
 You don’t want the dough to be too dry or soft.
 Depending on the dates you use, you might have to add more or less oats.

 For the color, I added some matcha, which is optional.
-I recommend you dissolve the matcha in a tablespoon of water before adding to the saucepan to make sure there are no lumps.
+I recommend you dissolve the matcha in a tablespoon of water before adding it to the saucepan to ensure there are no lumps.

 If you want to make these mini key lime pies fancier, whip some aquafaba with sugar to make a meringue and then brown using a blowtorch before serving!

 If you like your desserts on the healthy side with a fresh flavor and creamy mouthfeel, you are going to love these key lime pies!

 Let me know in the comments if you try this recipe!

 Want to Save This Recipe?

 Enter your email below & we'll send it straight to your inbox!
 Plus, you will receive new recipes every week!

 I'd like to receive more tips & recipes from Full of Plants.